top of page

 Natural Colours

-Alpaca fibre has a beautiful lustre and comes in many colours and we have alpacas from pure white to the deepest black, with numerous creams, fawns & browns in between - not to mention all the gorgeous greys, which are my personal favourite.
+Alpaca fibre has a beautiful lustre and comes in many colours.
+We have alpacas from pure white to the deepest black, with numerous creams, fawns & browns in between - not to mention all the gorgeous greys, which are my personal favourite.

 HAND SPINNING

-Hand spinning is a gentle process and a great way to relax and focus on the moment.
-Making your own yarn is extremely rewarding, the process of taking a project from the animal - be it an alpaca, sheep or your pet dog - to a finished garment has a marvellous sense of achievement.
+Learning to hand spin is a gentle process and a great way to be mindful and focus on the moment.
+Making your own yarn is extremely rewarding.
+The process of taking a project from the animal - be it an alpaca, sheep or your pet dog - to a finished garment has a marvellous sense of achievement.

 WEAVING